 - a.
-To make safety an essential component of all we do. - b.
+To ensure health, safety & wellbeing are central to all that we do. - b.
 To further develop and maintain safe working practices - c.
-To promote safety training and awareness as a key principle.
+To inbed a culture of health safety & wellbeing throughout the organisation d.
+Promote, manage and operate events and activities that develop economic benefits to the Westland region.